TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    information includes the selected compiler, compiler and linker options, and the extension used by the linker for shared objects.

-This function is even more special-purpose, and should only be used from Python's own build procedures.
+This function is even more special-purpose, and should only be used kutoka Python's own build procedures.